simon-p-r/yajsv/README.md

 +  valid - a boolean
 +  errors - an object with each key being the name of schema which failed validation and an error message to explain

-##### manager.validateData(JSON, schema, callback);
+##### manager.getValidator();

-method to validate each schema against some json data, callback with err, valid signature maybe optional in the future
+method to get handle to z-schema validator object to be used to validate data against schemas created by this module

 ### Yajsv constructor